wsteadman/Steadman-Data-Science-Portfolio/Tidy Data Project/README.md

 * **Source:** CSV file provided by a professor (`olympics_08_medalists.csv`).
 * **Content:** Lists medalists from the 2008 Olympic Games.
 * **Challenge:** The original dataset is structured in a "wide" format where ever athlete forms a row and is cross-referenced with every sport/event column, making analysis difficult.
-This format causes numerous empty cells.
-The sex of the atheltes and their events are also combined, even though these features represent distinct data points.
 * **Link to flawed data:** [olympics_08_medalists.csv](https://github.com/wsteadman/Steadman-Data-Science-Portfolio/blob/main/Tidy%20Data%20Project/olympics_08_medalists.csv)

 ## 🔍Process